codesharedot/bitcoin-gold-price/README.md

-# hedgetrade price
+# v-systems price

-Gets the hedgetrade price with Python (from JSON).
+Gets the v-systems price with Python (from JSON).

 https://pythonbasics.org